Brightify/Reactant/docs/parts/tableview.md

-# TableView
+---
+id: tableview
+title: Table View
+sidebar_label: Table View
+---

-In Reactant, using table views is simple.
-There are TableView classes prepared for drop-in use, suiting most of the use cases.
+In Reactant, there are TableView classes prepared for drop-in use, suiting most of the use cases.
 The TableViews are Components so they have their `componentState` and actions depending on the type of TableView.

 Every TableView's component State is a `TableViewState` which is an enum containing these cases:
 ```swift